ahmedmbakr/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data are distribured among the traffic sign classifier classes.

+![alt text][image-hist-before-augmentation]

+Here is an exploratory visualization of the data set after augmentation that will be discussed in details below.

-![alt text][image1]
+![alt text][image-hist-after-augmentation]

 ### Design and Test a Model Architecture